3.3.4. LinOTP Server configuration background#

 Note

 The example uses the SSL certificate linotpserver.pem.
-If you do not have a certificate authority that provides you with a proper certificate, you may create a self signed test certificate as described in creating_ssl_certs.
+If you do not have a certificate authority that provides you with a proper certificate, you may create a new self signed test certificate.
+If you are running LinOTP on the Smart Virtual Appliance, follow the tutorial in Change the server SSL certificate.

 Authenticating to the Management Interface#